dattgoswami/storefront-backend/README.md

 1. Clone the project to your local machine and navigate to that directory (all the below mentioned steps need to be performed in your locally cloned project directory)
 2. Create a .env file with these variable inside it(change the ENV variable here to test when running tests):
-   ENV=dev
-   POSTGRES_HOST=0.0.0.0
-   POSTGRES_DB=storefront_db
-   POSTGRES_USER=shopping_user
-   POSTGRES_PASSWORD=password123
-   POSTGRES_PORT=5432
-   POSTGRES_TEST_DB=storefront_test
-   BCRYPT_PASSWORD=some-scecret-password
-   SALT_ROUNDS=10
-   TOKEN_SECRET=some_secret_token
-   TOKEN_TEST=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjp7ImlkIjoyLCJmaXJzdG5hbWUiOiJTYXJhYmhhaSIsImxhc3RuYW1lIjoiQmFjaGFuIiwicGFzc3dvcmQiOiIkMmIkMTAkTjNXaS42QVBZbEhPNDBpSjdFb0xFdVFILnI1cGRFQ3g3ZDMxQy90R1E4VGVmLlhWQUN3b3EifSwiaWF0IjoxNjI3MzcyMzI5fQ.wbnvudMrqDXoQHotI4LLzPdTQVZMmdojvGOmBCIpAW8
-   //NOTE: if you are running postgres locally on your machine then the .env will need the host value set to 127.0.0.1 and port to 5432
-   //NOTE; if you ant to run the db and server on one docker network change the value of host to postgres and port to 5432 in docker compose

 3. Open a terminal window and run command (here, we are starting our container for postgres)
    ```